variar/grav-plugin-unitegallery/README.md

 [Twig](http://github.com/twigphp/Twig) extension for creating images gallery using [Unitegallery](http://unitegallery.net) javascript library

+Demo site with default Grav installation and this plugin can be found in this [repository](https://github.com/variar/grav_example_unitegallery).

 # Installation

 Installing the Unitegallery plugin can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file.